-- In high density areas where there are many false alarms, there could be an overall reduction in staff and pumpers needed as they would be more available to attend other incidents. - In lower-density areas and where fire-fighters are on a retainer, it is unlikely that a reduction in false alarms would lead to any significant change in stand-by costs,
+- In high density areas where there are many false alarms, there could be an overall reduction in staff and pumpers needed as they would be more available to attend other incidents. - In lower-density areas and where fire-fighters are on a retainer, it is unlikely that a reduction in false alarms would lead to any significant change in standby costs,

-About 36% of all FRNSW call-outs are to false alarms and in some areas, false alarms are a significant portion of call-outs (noting that call-outs are a subset of all activities and the percentage does not reflect time taken).
-However, the CIE found that across all permanently staffed stations, 1.6% of active time is spent attending false alarms from AFAs.
+About 36% of all FRNSW call-outs are to false alarms and in some areas, false alarms are a significant portion of call-outs (noting that call-outs are a subset of all activities and the percentage does not reflect time taken).38 However, the CIE found that across all permanently staffed stations, 1.6% of active time is spent attending false alarms from AFAs (excluding time spent returning to station).39

-The CIE also compared the total time a pumper is actively responding to false alarms from AFAs with the total stand-by time for each station.
-It found an inverse relationship - as the proportion of false alarm call-outs increased, the amount of stand-by time decreased, indicating that stand-by time is being drawn down for false alarms rather than maintained at a set level.
+The CIE also compared the total time a pumper is actively responding to false alarms from AFAs with the total standby time for each station.
+It found an inverse relationship - as the proportion of false alarm call-outs increased, the amount of standby time decreased, indicating that standby time is being drawn down for false alarms rather than maintained at a set level.40

-Estimating the change in stand-by capacity
+Estimating the change in standby capacity

-We asked the CIE to further investigate how FRNSW attendance at false alarms impacts on FRNSW's resourcing, especially the impact on stand-by capacity arrangements.
-We asked it to estimate the cost of additional stand-by capacity that might be related to the volume of false alarms.
+We asked the CIE to further investigate how FRNSW attendance at false alarms impacts on FRNSW's resourcing, especially the impact on standby capacity arrangements.
+We asked it to estimate the cost of additional standby capacity that might be related to the volume of false alarms.

-The CIE estimated the incremental cost per incident if each false alarm were attended by retained staff, which would have the effect of leaving full-time staff on stand-by.
-It found the average cost per incident would be \$652.31
+The CIE estimated the incremental cost per incident if each false alarm were attended by retained staff, which would have the effect of leaving full-time staff on standby.
+It found the average cost per incident would be \$638.41

 Without further information, we consider the CIE's approach is a reasonable proxy.
-Compared to the incremental cost, this allocates \$223 of stand-by time per incident which is 4.5% of the fully-distributed cost per incident (\$4,947, \$2020-21).
+Compared to the incremental cost, this allocates \$229 of standby time per incident which is 4.6% of the fully-distributed cost per incident calculated by the CIE (\$4,947, \$2020-21)42.